icosahedron/kubernetes-homelab/README.md

 Use the command `curl http://localhost` to see if the web server works, and it should return the contents of the file that we put in the directory.

-If this is what you see, congratulations, you have set up Kubernetes cluster with an NFS share.
+If this is what you see, congratulations, you have set up Kubernetes cluster with NFS storage.

+## TODO

+- [ ] More applications
+- [ ] Deployment on separate node machines
+- [ ] Cloud deployment options
+- [ ] High availability Postgres
+  - [ ] Use a PG operator

+## Backup

+Since the entire cluster is on a single VM, backups are simply an export of the VM, compression, and then copying to a cloud bucket.